-Short-term borrowings outstanding under the revolving line as of December 31, 2023 were \$1,810,479 (2022 - \$2,477,794).
+The balance outstanding under this revolving line as of December 31, 2024 was \$2,052,159 (2023 - \$1,810,479).

-(b) In June 2023, the Company renewed the line of credit with Stock Yards Bank and Trust ("Stock Yards").
-The revolving line of credit is for an aggregate amount of up to the lesser of (i) \$4,000,000, or (ii) 80% of eligible domestic accounts receivable and certain foreign accounts receivable plus 50% of inventory, capped at \$2,000,000.
-Interest on the unpaid principal balance of this loan will be calculated using the greater of prime or 8.25%.
-The prime interest rate at December 31, 2023 was 8.5% (2022 - 7.5%).
+(b) In August 2024, the Company renewed the line of credit with Stock Yards Bank and Trust ("Stock Yards").
+The revolving line of credit is for an aggregate amount of up to the lesser of (i) \$2,000,000, or (ii) 80% of eligible domestic accounts receivable and certain foreign accounts receivable plus 50% of inventory, capped at \$1,000,000.
+Interest on the unpaid principal balance of this loan will be calculated using the greater of prime or 4.0%.
+The interest rate at December 31, 2024 is 8% (2023 - 8.5%).

 The revolving line of credit contains customary affirmative and negative covenants, including the following: compliance with laws, provision of financial statements and periodic reports, payment of taxes, maintenance of inventory and insurance, maintenance of operating accounts at Stock Yards, Stock Yards access to collateral, formation or acquisition of subsidiaries, incurrence of indebtedness, dispositions of assets, granting liens, changes in business, ownership or business locations, engaging in mergers and acquisitions, making investments or distributions and affiliate transactions.
 The covenants also require that the Company maintain a minimum ratio of qualifying financial assets to the sum of qualifying financial obligations.
-As of December 31, 2023, the Company was in compliance with all loan covenants.